dee-hms/tang-adv-displayer/README.md

 ## Initial etc/hosts setup

-In order to access the https://[env].foo.redhat.com in your browser, you have to add entries to your `/etc/hosts` file.
+In order to access URL `https://[env].foo.redhat.com` in your browser, you have to add entries to your `/etc/hosts` file.
 This is a **one-time** setup that has to be done only once (unless you modify hosts) on each machine.

 To setup the hosts file run following command:
 ```bash